jjrom/resto/docs/USERS_AND_RIGHTS.md

         curl -H "Authorization: Bearer ${JOHN_DOE_BEARER}" "http://localhost:5252/users/224468756040777732"

 ## Rights
-The rights defines access to resto ressources in particular to authorize CRUD operations (Create, Read, Update, Delete) on collections and features.
+The rights defines access to resto ressources in particular to authorize CRUD operations (Create, Read, Update, Delete) on collections, catalogs and items.

 rights are defined as boolean properties within a JSON object.
 The default user's rights are the following: